influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

 ### Configure data nodes

-Update the following settings in each data node configuration file (/etc/influxdb/influxdb.conf):
+Update the following settings in each data node configuration file (`/etc/influxdb/influxdb.conf`):

-- Provide an HTTP Basic Authentication header.
-See [Authentication and authorization in InfluxDB](/influxdb/v1.7/administration/authentication_and_authorization/) for details on using HTTP Basic Authentication with InfluxDB.
-- Provide a username and password as HTTP query parameters:
-  - `u`: username
-  - `p`: password
 - Enable HTTP authentication:
   - Set the `[http]` `auth-enabled` configuration setting, or corresponding environment variable `INFLUXDB_HTTP_AUTH_ENABLED`, to `true`.
 Default is `false`.
 - Configure the HTTP shared secret to validate requests using JSON web tokens (JWT) and sign each HTTP payload with the secret and username: